An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving

+where $x_p$ represents the point cloud after stitching by $\bm{T_{I}^L}$.
+We follow the grid search method described in \cite{levinson2013} to find an optimal calibration parameter so that the point cloud occupies the least number of grids.

 At the end of the calibration refinement, we get a more accurate calibration result with a better mapping effect.
 The octree-based calibration refinement needs to block and traverse the space, so space and time costs are very high.
 Thanks to the excellent performance of rough calibration, we only optimize within a small extrinsic parameter range in the refine calibration step, so the overall consumption is very low, and the calibration is very fast.
+Table \ref{table:rough_time} shows the average time of refinement calibration.
 The result of the calibration refinement is visually similar to the rough calibration in Fig.~\ref{Fig.refine_calib}, the performance at this stage is evaluated by quantitative evaluation in Table \ref{table:result}.